luiswirth/bsc-thesis/src/matter/mesh.typ

 ```
 This implementation conveniently provides the subsequences in lexicographical
 order with respect to the vertex indices of the original simplex.
 If the
-original simplex was sorted, then the generated subsequences are also
+original simplex was sorted, then the generated subsequences are also absolutely
 lexicographically ordered.

 A standard operation is to generate all subsequence simplices of the standard